/open · transparent metrics

-No vanity metrics.
-No inflated numbers.
-Just the real state of Valpero — because transparency is how we earn trust, not just how we talk about it.
+Real state of Valpero — same numbers we look at internally.
+Transparency is how we earn trust, not how we talk about it.

 Active monitors